 Small (2-quart or so) saucepan with a lid

-Pre-cooking: It's good practice to rinse your rice in a strainer before cooking.
+Rinse your rice: It's good practice to rinse your rice in a strainer before cooking.
 This isn't strictly necessary, but it will rinse off any dusty starch on the surface of the rice along with any leftover chaff or stray particles.
 (Some rices have more starchy coating than others.)

-Start checking the rice around 18 minutes for white rice and 30 minutes for brown rice.
+Rice is done when tender: Start checking the rice around 18 minutes for white rice and 30 minutes for brown rice.
 When done, the rice will be firm but tender, and no longer crunchy.
 It is fine if it's slightly sticky but shouldn't be gummy.
 If there is still water left in the pan when the rice is done, tilt the pan to drain it off.

-Rice keeps well in the fridge for several days, so you can make extra ahead to serve later.
+Serve the rice: Leftover rice keeps well in the fridge for several days, so you can make extra ahead to serve later.